The Riemannian Bianchi identities of metric connections with skew torsion and generalized Ricci solitons

 We investigate the constancy of the scalar curvatures of a $\sb$-Einstein space.
 We show in Theorem~\ref{mainE} that if either the 3-form $T$ has zero torsion 1-forms, $\delta T\lrcorner T=T\lrcorner dT=0$, (in particular if $T$ is harmonic, $dT=\delta T=0$) or the curvature of the torsion connection $R\in S^2\Lambda^2$ then the scalar curvature of a $\sb$-Einstein manifold is determined by the norm of the torsion up to a constant.
 In particular, the scalar curvature of the torsion connection is constant if and only if the norm of the torsion is constant.

-Observing that if the torsion is parallel, $\sb T=0$, then the torsion 1-forms vanish, $\theta=\delta T\lrcorner T=0, \Theta=T\lrcorner dT=0$, we obtain that any $\sb$-Einstein manifold with parallel torsion of dimension bigger than 2 the Riemannian scalar curvarture and the scalar curvature of the torsion connections are constants, thus confirm the result of Agricola and Ferreira, \cite[Proposition~2.7]{AFer}.
+Observing that if the torsion is parallel, $\sb T=0$, then the torsion 1-forms vanish, $\theta=\delta T\lrcorner T=0, \Theta=T\lrcorner dT=0$, we obtain that any $\sb$-Einstein manifold with parallel torsion of dimension bigger than 2 the Riemannian scalar curvature and the scalar curvature of the torsion connections are constants, thus confirm the result of Agricola and Ferreira, \cite[Proposition~2.7]{AFer}.

-A special phenomena occurs in dimednsion six, namaely \eqref{ein9} below imply that if $(M,g,T)$ is a six dimensional Riemannian manifold with zero torsion 1-forms (in particular $T$ is harmonic 3-form) and the metric connection with torsion $T$ is $\sb$-Einstein then the Riemannian scalar curvature is constant, Corollary~\ref{six}.
+A special phenomenon occurs in dimension six, namely \eqref{ein9} below imply that if $(M,g,T)$ is a six-dimensional Riemannian manifold with zero torsion 1-forms (in particular, if $T$ is a harmonic 3-form) and the metric connection with torsion $T$ is $\sb$-Einstein then the Riemannian scalar curvature is constant, Corollary~\ref{six}.